NetClose - Account Grouping Basic Configuration

 System Subtab

 InactiveThis is the standard Inactive checkbox.
-Use this to mark your account groupings as inactive--your groupings then will not be included on the "Generate Reconciliations" page, but the underlying reconciliations will still be tied to it.
-This is a preferred alternative to deletion if you have already generated reconciliations using a grouping.
+If you mark account groupings as inactive, they will not be included on the Generate Reconciliations page.
+This is a preferred alternative to deletion if you have already generated reconciliations of a particular grouping.

 Do Not Generate EverAnother intuitive setting--reconciliations won't generate for the accounts/subsidiaries associated with an account grouping with this setting active.
 This may be useful if you have subsidiaries that you don't manage or don't reconcile at all.